What are the best Cat machines? Here are some of the superb Cat machines released over the years.

 CAT 311CU EXCAVATOR

-“First impressions are that, in my opinion, Cat got this one pretty well spot on for its day.
-Overall presentation of the 10,000-hour machine is pretty good considering its working conditions endured over the last five or so years,” reviewer Ron Horner says.
 “Cat is running the turbo-charged 3064T, four-cylinder engine pushing out about 80hp (60kW) and 260ci or 4.3-litre.
 Entrance to the engine bay is via the top lift engine cover, where you find the access to the engine suitable enough for daily maintenance but can be a bit of a pain if you drop a spanner in the hole.
 Inverted oil filter, fuel filter, dip stick, belts for tensioning, radiator and engine cover are all easily accessible from the point.”
-“This machine has multiple attachments that comprise hydraulic rock breaker, spreader bar, five buckets including hydraulic tilt, ripper and log grab, which ensures the Cat can take on several types of project and be perfectly suited and purpose-built for the region.”

 CATERPILLAR 301.8 MINI EXCAVATOR